danielgmarconi/DataAccessLayer/Readme.md

 --------
 Data Access Layer is a NuGet library that you can add in to your project that will enhance your ADO.NET.

-It provides multiple helpers, but the key APIs are:

 ``` csharp
 const string _connectionstring = "";
 var services = new ServiceCollection();